-Testing the relationship between the second variable from the path coefficient model in this study found that the original sample value of the Compensation for Employee Performance variable was -0.2982 and the t-count value of 1.2490 indicates that the original sample estimate Compensation value is positive, namely - 0.2982 which indicates that the direction of the relationship between compensation and employee performance is positive.
+Testing the relationship between the second variable from the path coefficient model in this study found that the original sample value of the Compensation for Employee Performance variable was -0.2982 and the t-count value of 1.2490 showed that the original sample estimate Compensation value was positive, namely - 0.2982 which indicates that the direction of the relationship between compensation and employee performance is positive.

-h) The influence of job satisfaction on employee performance.
+h) The Influence of Job Satisfaction on Employee Performance.